Breast Cancer Treatments

 It can also mean that lymph nodes might not need to be removed and lymphedema can be avoided.

-With the tumour remaining in the body during chemo, the oncologist can clearly observe whether it is shrinking, and refine treatment according to what’s working.
-This fine-tuned approach will of course also eradicate any cancer cells that may have spread from the original tumour site.
+With the tumour remaining in the body during chemo, the breast oncologist can clearly observe whether it is shrinking, and refine treatment according to what’s working.
+This fine-tuned approach to breast cancer treatment will of course also eradicate any cancer cells that may have spread from the original tumour site.
 And that means the risk of recurrence is reduced from X-Y%.

 When the tumour is removed from the body prior to chemo, it’s impossible to have the same degree of confidence that the treatment regime is optimised for her cancer, because there is no way of observing its effectiveness.

-The type of surgery I recommend to you depends on the size, extent and location of your cancer.
+The type of oncoplastic breast surgery I recommend to you depends on the size, extent and location of your cancer.

 Where possible, I will recommend a lumpectomy, which will allow me to preserve the appearance of your breast.